---->

 a source object, and one explanation of that might be something

-emitted spherically from the source and diluting as the surface
+emitted spherically from the source and diluting with distance with zero attenuation, as would the surface

 surface area of spheres is proportional to the square of their